Jay Gilday

-Jay Gilday is an indigenous folk musician from Canada.
+Jay Gilday is an Indigenous folk musician from Canada.

 Life and career

-Jay Gilday was born in Yellowknife, Northwest Territories, and spent his youth there.
+Gilday was born in Yellowknife, Northwest Territories, and spent his youth there.
 He is a member of the Dene Nation through his mother, with his father being of Irish heritage.
 He is the brother of singer-songwriter Leela Gilday.
 After high school, he attended the University of Alberta, where he spent much time as a busker in Edmonton's LRT system.
 He was later featured in an episode of the television series Dene: A Journey that filmed his return to the Dene Nation later in life.

 Gilday performs both with an eponymous eight-piece rock band and as a solo artist.
 In 2017, he was a recipient of a Western Canadian Music Award for his album Faster than Light, being named Indigenous Artist of the Year.

 Albums

 Gilday's first album, All That I Can Give for Now, was released in 2008.
 In 2016, he followed up with Faster Than Light.
 In 2019, Gilday released The Choice and the Chase, his third album.